Accessible, Affordable, Integrated Housing

-In order to make housing affordable to people with disabilities moving out or trying to stay out of institutions, ADAPT demands that:
+In order to make housing affordable to people with disabilities transitioning out or trying to stay out of institutions, ADAPT demands that:

 - HUD provide a national database of all affordable housing and another database of all the housing developed using federal dollars.
 These databases should be updated quarterly.

-- Congress and the President create 5000 new housing vouchers each year for 10 years and target them to people transitioning out of nursing facilities or other institutions.
+- Congress and the President create 10,000 new housing vouchers each year for 10 years and target them to people transitioning out of nursing facilities or other institutions and those at risk of institutionalization.
 HUD and the Centers for Medicaid and Medicare Services (CMS) must work together to make sure that these vouchers go to people, regardless of disability-type or age, living in nursing facilities and other institutions.
 The Money Follows the Person Demonstration program demonstrated the effectiveness of this plan but was too limited, highly bureaucratic, and now is ending.
 We can’t let a successful idea like this end.